1. What is in this policy?

 d.
 Usage Information

-We may collect information about how you have engaged with our services or programmes, such as the types of articles being read and the stations, programmes and podcasts being listened to.
+We may collect information about how you have used our services or programmes, such as the types of articles you’ve read and the stations, shows and podcasts you’ve listened to.

 e.
 Information if you communicate with any of our stations or website